-For each initial or continuing protocol approval, the IRB will indicate an approval period with an approval expiration date specified.
+For each GTMR initial or continuing protocol approval, the IRB will indicate an approval period with an approval expiration date specified.
 IRB approval is considered to have lapsed at midnight on the expiration date of the approval.
-For a study approved by the convened IRB, the approval period starts on the date that the IRB conducts its final review of the study; that is, the date that the convened IRB approved the research or the date the convened IRB deferred the research for non-substantive issues.
-For a study approved under expedited review, the approval period begins on the date the IRB Chair or IRB member(s) designated by the Chair gives final approval to the protocol.
+For a study approved by the convened IRB, the approval period starts on the date that the IRB conducts its final review of the study; that is, the date that the convened IRB approved the research or the date the convened IRB approved the research with contingencies.

-The approval date(s) and approval expiration date are clearly noted on all IRB notifications sent to the Principal Investigator and must be strictly adhered to.
+The approval date(s) and expiration date are clearly noted on all IRB notifications sent to the Principal Investigator and must be strictly adhered to.
 Investigators should allow sufficient time for development and review of renewal submissions.